-To describe a wine, it is necessary to decipher its origin – the landscape, the place, the environment from which it is born – in order to fully understand its nature.
+To describe a wine, it is necessary to find out about its origin – the landscape, the place, the environment from which it is born: this is the only way to fully understand its nature.

-Villa Donoratico is a decidedly consistent and complex wine that never risks normality, demonstrating a character deeply linked to territory.
+Villa Donoratico is a decidedly consistent and complex wine that reveals deep bond with the territory.

 Yield per hectare

 *sedimentary rocks consisting of limestone, marble, clay interbedded with sandstones and siliceous rocks